+In this blog we will talk about Phulkari embroidery.
+This hand embroidery design emerged in the states of Punjab.
 When we hear the word phulkari, we often think about the bright and beautiful thread work with floral motifs.
 But, phulkari is not just limited to leaves and flowers, there’s a lot more to this artistic handcraft.
+The hand embroidered designs make it look vivid and elegant.

 Here are the 4 types of phulkari embroidery you should know.
-Check them out:
+Let’s have a look at them one by one:

 1. Senchi Phulkari